krzysztofzablocki/Sourcery/guides/Codable.md

 }
 ```

   - method to encode a property.
-This is usefull when you need to manually encode a property:
+This is useful when you need to manually encode a property:

 ```swift
 struct MyStruct: AutoDecodable {